Jacob-Galanopoulos/Comp4320Projec1/README.md

 # Comp4320Projec1

 Initial project for Comp 4320 to familiarize ourselves with TCP and UDP communication on a program level.
+Project description in the word document.